matepek/vscode-catch2-test-adapter/README.md

 can contains _search-pattern_ if it points somewhere inside of the workspace folder.
 Otherwise it only can point to an executable (No _search-pattern_!).

+**Note** that there is a mechanism which will filter out every possible executable which:

+- on windows: NOT ends with `.exe`.
+- on other platforms: ends with one of the following: `'py', 'sh', 'cmake', 'deb', 'o', 'so', 'rpm', 'tar', 'gz', 'php', 'ko'`.

 #### Variables which can be used in `name`, `cwd` and `env` of `executables`:

 | Variable                | Description                                                                     |